 Tribal Health and Human Services.

-The mission of the Shoshone-Bannock Tribal Health & Human Services (THHS) Department is to promote the physical and emotional wellness of Native Americans by providing the highest quality of health care.
-The Shoshone-Bannock Tribes are the only Indian nation in the U.S. that is jointly accredited with their local Indian Health Service Clinic.
+The mission of the Tribal Health and Human Services Department is the improve the health, well-being, and quality of life of our Native American community by empowering people to promote and model positive attitudes and behaviors through lifelong commitment of healing and personal wellness.
+The Shoshone-Bannock Tribes are the only Indian nation in the U.S. that is jointly accredited through AAAHC with their local Indian Health Service Unit.

 Community Health Nursing.

 There are several programs that provides nursing services to the Fort Hall community to educate residents on healthy living practices, promoting prevention over treatment.
 Clinical Services include Women’s health, well-child checks, immunizations, prenatal care, family planning, health screening for sexually transmitted infections, cancer, depression risk, Fetal Alcohol Syndrome assessment, physical exams, DOT exams, sports examinations, acute care and chronic care management.

 CHRs provide outreach services to the Tribal community, by connecting with individual patients.
 The CHRs are trained to utilize Tribal traditional concepts to improve the health and safety of the community.
 Eligibility for direct services also determines if a patient can receive CHR services.
 The CHR program also oversees the health educators who provide community outreach and education, including promotion of health and exercise, car seat safety, and other services.

 The Counseling and Family Services (CFS) Program seeks to deliver quality Mental Health and Medical Social Work services to the Shoshone-Bannock Tribes and all eligible recipients.
 These services will integrate traditional Native American beliefs and practices with Western attitudes and approaches, and will be delivered in a culturally competent, professional, confidential atmosphere.